 Drexel's Office of International Students and Scholars Services (ISSS) offers a vast array of programs and services for international students, scholars, and faculty representing 117 countries.
 ISSS staff can advise international students on immigration, academic, cultural, financial, and personal concerns.

-ISSS is closely monitoring the coronavirus (COVID-19) outbreak and continuing to assess its impact on Drexel's international student and scholar communities.
+ISSS is closely monitoring the coronavirus (COVID-19) outbreak, as well as U.S immigration policy changes.
+ISSS is continuing to assess the impact on Drexel's international student and scholar communities.
 Their website has resources for current and incoming international students.

 Visit the ISSS site to learn about their services/resources

 The Office of International Students and Scholars Services outlines the steps necessary and provides links to the forms to complete the visa application process on their New International Students page.

 If the institution you attended does not provide an English translation with the official transcript, a certified verbatim English translation of the transcript and diploma must be obtained through a translating service.
 Many of our applicants use World Education Services to assist in English translation and verification.
 Please note: WES charges a fee for this service.

 If you earned a degree from a U.S. institution consult with your admissions advisor to see if your English proficiency requirement may be waived.